A Geometric Substructure for Quantum Dynamics: Interaction with the gravitational field

-$\bullet$ A quantum measurement is labelled not only by the coordinates $z^i$ of a corresponding point in $S$, but also by the space-time coordinates $x^{\mu}$ of the point or points in space-time at which it occurs.
+$\bullet$ Interactions of quantum systems with their environment are labelled not only by the coordinates $z^i$ corresponding points in $S$ but also by the space-time coordinates $x^{\mu}$ of the point or points in space-time at which such interactions occur.